Tamar Braxton Reportedly Threatened Suicide, Asked For Help In Drafted Tweet

-Tamar Braxton reportedly threatened suicide and asked for help in a drafted tweet prior to being found unresponsive by her boyfriend David Adefesco in her room at the Ritz-Carlton hotel in Los Angeles on July 16.
+Tamar Braxton reportedly threatened suicide and asked for help in a drafted tweet prior to being found unresponsive by her boyfriend David Adefesco in her room at the Ritz-Carlton residences in Los Angeles on July 16.
 The Blast reported that the singer penned a message she planned on posting to Twitter but instead, sent her heartbreaking words to several members of her family.
 In the message, the Braxton Family Values star appeared to be fraught with pain.

 “I am a slave.
 I do not own my life.
 My stories.
 My pictures.
 My thoughts or beliefs.
 I’ve asked my massa to free me.
 I’m threatened and punished for it.
 The only way I see out is death.
 I will choose that before I continue to love (sic) like this.
 Please help me,” she said, followed by a praying hands emoji said The Blast.
+The tweet was never published on the social media platform.

 Upon finding his girlfriend unconscious, David called 911 and stated said he thought Tamar had been drinking.
 He also said he believed she had taken an unknown amount of prescription pills reported The Blast, who also claimed the singer is under a 24-hour watch at the hospital where she is being treated.
 David has reportedly been by her side throughout her ordeal.